AlterTobi/wp-simple-links/readme.txt

 <h4>Features</h4>
 * Drag and drop link ordering
-* Featured image style, image attaching
+* Optional link images
-* Shortcode capabilities with a shortcode generating form
+* Shortcode support with a shortcode generating form
-* Additional usable Fields
+* Ability to add additional custom fields
-* Many widget options
+* Widgets including various options for display
-* Import links from the old WordPress Links manager
+* Ability to import links from the old WordPress Links manager
 * Options to remove the old WordPress Links Manager from the admin
 * Flexible permissions

 <h4>Pro Features</h4>
-* Priority support
+* Priority support.
 * Links will show up in search results.
-* Clicking a link in search results will take you to specified Web Address.
+* Links in search results point to the link's url.
-* Export links to a csv file
+* Ability to import/export links via a csv file.
-* Download a csv template to add links
+* Available csv template for adding new links.
-* Import a csv file to create links
+* Ability to display the links in sections by category.
-* Display the links in sections by category
+* Ability to display the category’s title above sections.
-* Display the category’s title above the matching section
+* Ability to display the category’s description above sections.
-* Display the category’s description above the matching section
+* Display multiple categories on a single page and order each one individually.
-* Display multiple categories on a single page and order each one individually
+* Visual Shortcodes. *NEW*
-* Visual Shortcodes *NEW*
+* Access to members only support area.

 <h4>Currently ships with the following languages</h4>
 * English (US)